Project planning with Gantt is a classic and an indispensable part of project management.

 - Same end - Both work packages end on the same day.
 This dependency is also called end-end.

-The dependent work package is also moved when the work package it depends on ("predecessor") is moved.
-In an end-start relationship, the start date of the dependent work package is always one working day after the end date of the work package on which it depends.
+The dependent work package is moved along when the work package it depends on ("predecessor") is moved.
+In an end-start relationship, the start of the dependent work package is always one working day after the end date of the work package on which it depends.
 So if work package A has Friday as its end date, the start date of work package B is Monday.
 The easiest way to remember the logic is to assume that the end date is 23:59 and the start date is 0:00.

 Effects of planning on the workspace